Treatment can be given 1 of 2 ways:

 An organ that is part of the lymphatic system.
 The spleen makes lymphocytes (white blood cells), filters blood, stores blood cells, and destroys old blood cells.
 It is located on the left side of the abdomen near the stomach.

-A smaller dose of LUNSUMIO that you receive on Day 1 and Day 8 of your first cycle of treatment.
+A smaller dose of LUNSUMIO or LUNSUMIO VELO that you receive on Day 1 and Day 8 of your first cycle of treatment.

 A type of white blood cell.
 T cells are part of the immune system, helping to protect the body from infection and may also help fight cancer.
 A subset, cytotoxic T cells, bind to and kill infected cells and cancer cells.